mlflow/mlflow/docs/source/tutorial_pyfunc.rst

     mlflow.sklearn.log_model(classifier, "model", signature=signature)

 However, for the purposes of this tutorial, we'll create a custom model and log it using ``mlflow.pyfunc.log_model``.

-.. note:: You may receive a warning that the solver failed to converge.
-However, if you check the accuracy of ``predictions`` vs ``y``, you will see that the model is highly accurate.

 Create a Custom ``pyfunc`` Model
 --------------------------------